This post may contain affiliate links. Please read my disclosure policy.

 I encourage you to ditch the can of mushroom soup and try this homemade, completely flourless version!

 It’s true, there’s something about cream of mushroom soup.
 The words alone conjure up memories of hearty dinner soups and stews from childhood.
 Funny, because my mom rarely served it straight up but used good old Campbell’s soup for things like tuna casserole and we loved it!

 Homemade cream of mushroom soup

-Sometimes all I want for dinner is something comforting and satisfying, but it needs to be full of good stuff that doesn’t make me want to go straight to sleep.
+Sometimes all I want for dinner is something comforting and satisfying (like creamy potato soup).
+But it needs to be full of good stuff that doesn’t make me want to go straight to sleep.